We promise you won't be disappointed at these amazing hot pot restaurants in Hong Kong.

 From Japanese restaurants to Mexican cantinas and French fine dining, Hong Kong is a city that has it all when it comes to the food department.
 Ask anyone to make a list of their favourite things about winter in Hong Kong and chances are hot pot will come high on the list.
 There’s something magical about this pot of bubbling broth – not only because its history can be dated back to hundreds of years ago, but because this hearty Chinese dish brings people together, stirs up conversations, and encourages interaction.
 Here, we’re listing some of our favourite hot pot restaurants in Hong Kong.

-The best hot pot restaurants in Hong Kong
+Warm up at the best hot pot restaurants in Hong Kong

-Run by two experienced chefs, Lee Chi-kwong and Leung Yip-huen, Chuan is a new restaurant that showcases the best of traditional Sichuan cuisine.
+Run by two experienced chefs, Lee Chi-kwong and Leung Yip-huen, Chuan is a restaurant that showcases the best of traditional Sichuan cuisine.
 Aside from authentic Sichuan dishes and dim sum, Chuan also offers spicy Sichuan hot pot, with broths made from 20 different spices, peppercorns, and chillies delivered straight from Sichuan to Hong Kong.
 Soup bases include the signature Spicy Sichuan Soup Pot; Chicken and Pork Tripe with White Pepper and Pickles Pot; and the Beef Offal Pot, which is made by simmering beef offal and bones for eight hours.
 Toss in a range of hot pot ingredients, like bullock, ox tongue, seafood, and house-made meatballs to enjoy an authentic Sichuan hot pot experience.

 Chuan, Shop 1102, 11/F, Times Square, 1 Matheson Street, Causeway Bay, Hong Kong, p.
 2838 8313, 銅鑼灣勿地臣街1號時代廣場11樓1102號舖川川